learn-co-curriculum/ruby-objects-has-many-readme/README.md

 end
 ```

 Ahh, much better!
-Now our artists can create their own songs with just a string for a name and a genre.
+Now our artists can create their own songs with just a string for a name.

 ### The `#artist_name` Method